 If you're taking a SLR make sure you have a UV filter,

 A can of air is also useful, as equipment can get pretty dusty.

 It is worth noting that the rising popularity of portable electronic devices such as smart phones, digital cameras or tablet computers which almost all travellers seem to take away with them has resulted in an equal rise in the number of these items disappearing.
 Whereas the vast, vast majority of the world has in general low levels of violent crime and a low threat of terrorism or other dangerous activities, petty theft, is becoming increasingly common, and travellers should take precautions, especially with mobile phones, digital cameras, and other small electronics which are easily "misplaced.".
-Remember the latest iphone is worth more than the average monthly salary in most parts of the world and more than the average monthly salary in some.
+Remember the latest iphone is worth more than the average monthly salary in most parts of the world and more than the average annual salary in some.
 Some do feel uncomfortable with expensive smart phones or other electronics seeing as most insurance won't cover their loss.

 Whatever you decide to take away with you - camera, iPod, mobile phone - in most cases it will be expensive and you would mind losing it, which is a risk when travelling, so make sure you have good insurance that covers the total cost of your camera, if it's an expensive one.

 See the 'Insurance' section on the 'Before you Go' page for more info.
 They are mentioned there, but as a quick plug here as well, World Nomads has been repeatedly recommended for many reasons, one being you can list separately expensive equipment which is quite rare (note up to cerca US$600 per item depending on your location).